Circles of control

 If we take the template above, what could you put in the inner circle or outside it?
 What things are worrying you that you might be able to do something about, and what will you let go of?

-If you’re worried about passing an exam your Circle of Control might include the things you can do to help yourself – going to classes; taking notes; revising; ensuring you have the necessary equipment for studying and taking exams; requesting accommodations if those have not been provided; or asking a tutor for help if you don’t understand the work that has been set.
-Of course you’re still going to feel nervous, but if you begin to take control you will be more prepared and have a better chance of succeeding.
-In the Circle of No Control you might note what you can’t do anything about such as what will be on the exam paper (because unless you’ve bribed someone you won’t know what that will be!).
+Of course you’re still going to feel nervous – thats a normal, appropriate and understandable response – but if you begin to take control you will be more prepared and have a better chance of succeeding.
+In this example for the Circle of No Control you might note what you can’t do anything about such as what will be on the exam paper (because unless you’ve bribed someone you won’t know what that will be!).
 You also have no control over whether other people are studying (their choice), and whether some people do better than you (some will, some won’t, that’s life).
 Noting what you can’t do anything about regarding exams gives you space to calm and focus on what you are able to do to give yourself opportunities to do well.

-Recognising this might make you feel a bit wobbly or overwhelmed, but don’t panic!
-Now’s the time to use your Circle of Influence.
-You CAN control social distancing or shielding, you can wear a mask if you are able and you can also wash your hands and use sanitiser.
-You can switch off the news or limit your consumption of it.
-You may decide to avoid those spreading conspiracy theories, but give extra time to loved ones who make you feel supported.
-If you’re offered the vaccine you can take it (if no other health conditions prevent this), and you can identify safer shopping times or stores you feel comfortable in or ask someone to help with your shopping, or use a foodbank if you need to.
-Note here that the things you cannot control you can give yourself very firm permission to ignore.
-Say “STOP!” or “GO AWAY!” in your head or even out loud if you find your thoughts spiralling.
-Switch off social media if it’s making things worse.
-The things you do have influence over may still be sources of worry because Covid-19 is scary, but you can reduce that with your own actions and by trying to calm or seeking mental health advice if needed.
-Self-influence doesn’t mean alone, it means drawing on all sources of care and information to ensure you feel more secure.
+Recognising this might make you feel a bit wobbly or overwhelmed, taking you back to a difficult time.
+But that was why the Circle of Influence was so powerful.
+With so many things out of our control we had to look for what we were able to deal with ourselves.
+There were things you COULD do and DID have control over.
+You could engage in social distancing or shielding, you could wear a mask if you were able and could also wash your hands regularly and use sanitiser.
+You could switch off the news or limit your consumption of it.
+You could decide to avoid those spreading conspiracy theories, but give extra time to loved ones who made you feel supported.
+If you were offered the vaccine you could’ve chosen to take it (if no other health conditions prevented this), and you might have identified safer shopping times or stores you feel comfortable in or ask someone to help with your shopping, or use a food bank if necessary.

-Some people find this a useful activity to do by themselves, others as a group activity as a means to identify key things people are worried about and offer practical solutions.
-You could also use this in pastoral care and teaching settings, or if you are supporting someone who struggles with anxiety and stress.
 You can be creative in different ways you make and complete your circles.
-Some people find making them digitally works, others transfer them from circles into lists.
+Some people find making them digitally is helpful, others transfer them from circles into lists.
 Still more draw their circles on paper and represent what they can or can’t control visually with their own illustrations, stickers or collage.
 The act of creating these circles may be therapeutic in their own right.
 And if you feel unable to tell someone how you are feeling you can show them what you’ve recorded in your circles.

 If you found this difficult